Mantua, Utah: Government

 Mantua is considered to be a speed trap.
 In 1997, its two police officers issued over 1,300 speeding tickets, amounting to fines of approximately $60,000, or more than half of the city's total yearly revenue.
 In 2014, it issued over 2,100 traffic tickets, amounting to approximately $220,000 in fines, or more than one-third of total yearly revenue.
 The sole full-time police officer (and later mayor) objected to the term "speed trap" as he said he did not hide his truck, and fatal accidents had decreased since he began patrolling.
 Most tickets are issued along the town's section of combined US Highway 89/91.
 However, a state legislator countered that reduced speed limits, installed barriers, and rumble strips have reduced traffic fatalities, calling into question the justification for such a large ratio (compared to number of residents) of issued traffic tickets in the area.

 In January 2020, Mantua again came under fire for unethical revenue sources, as they were issuing parking tickets on land not owned by the city, and with signage knowingly being installed wrong.
 They had also increased their budget for parking fines 24% over the previous year.
 When asked about this, the city claimed that it loses money on parking tickets which is in contrast to the rest of the state.
 Brigham City owns the land which the tickets were written on, and the Mantua Police Department was operating with unapproved Brigham City employees telling them when to issue citations.

-In 2021, the town prosecutor filed Class C misdemeanor charges against a about a dozen residents for failing to license their dogs even though the dogs had died.
+In 2021, the town prosecutor filed Class C misdemeanor charges against about a dozen residents for failing to license their dogs even though the dogs had died.
 The police chief had signed the summons in which he stated that there was evidence of the violation, but was unable to produce it for the trial.
 The town council subsequently changed the ordinance to make failure to obtains a dog license an infraction rather than a criminal misdemeanor, bringing the town into compliance with Utah state law, which permits a misdemeanor only for repeated offenses or in situations that are a threat to public health or safety.